harold-fv/Weather-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/120603153/228981423-efb4925e-1fe1-43fa-b1b8-39d7a93dd19f.png)

-6. The system will all save all the search button on the recent search area and anytime the user clicls the button on the searhed city, it will then display the current and future conditions for that city.
+6. The system will save all the search button on the recent search area and anytime the user clicls the button on the searhed city, it will then display the current and future conditions for that city.

 ![image](https://user-images.githubusercontent.com/120603153/228981771-8a46dd38-711a-49f3-8960-343c722c2c58.png)